SuzuSuzu-HaruHaru/league-standings/README.md

     points: (w, d, l) => 3*w
 });
 ```
-where for example draws do not award any points.
+where for example wins would still be worth two points here, but draws would not contribute anything.